ayah825/cse15l-lab-reports/lab-report-5.md

 ![Tests failing](lab5pics/failTest.png)

-In case it's not clear, when code does not fail any tests the output is very differnt to that that is expected when the code fails a few tests.
+In case it's not clear, when code does not fail any tests the output is very differnt to what is expected when the code fails a few tests.
 If you look at the code it tailors to the case when tests are failed and does not consider the case when all tests succeed.
 The fixed code is below (the changes are in the last few lines of code).